Are you facing a drug trafficking charge? There’s no time to waste. Contact the Helfend Law Group today at 800-834-6434.

 When we think of drug trafficking, images from media of large-scale drug operations might come to mind.

 Although these kinds of operations do take place and are taken very seriously by law enforcement, according to California law, you can be charged with transporting a controlled substance for merely walking across the street with drugs in your pocket.
-California’s drug laws criminalize the sale, transport, transfer, and import of controlled substances (with some special circumstances for marijuana).
+Drug trafficking is a crime both under California law and federal law.

 Charges of the sale or transportation of a controlled substance can result in serious penalties.
 A felony drug conviction may result in hefty fines and months or even years in jail.
 It can also affect your future employment, education, or immigration status.
 Similarly, if you are found transporting controlled substances across state lines, you can face federal charges, which are even more serious.